Chantal Joffe USA, b. 1969

 Biography

-She has had exhibits at the National Museum of Iceland, Reykjavík; National Portrait Gallery, London; Jewish Museum, New York; Collezione Maramotti, Reggio Emilia, Italy; Saatchi Gallery, London; MODEM, Hungary; Mackintosh Museum, Glasgow; Il Capricorno, Venice; Neuberger Museum of Art, New York; MIMA Middlesbrough Institute of Modern Art; Royal Academy of Arts, London; Galleri KB, Oslo; and Bloomberg Space, London.
+Joffe has exhibited at the National Museum of Iceland, Reykjavik; National Portrait Gallery, London; Jewish Museum, New York; Collezione Maramotti, Reggio Emilia; Saatchi Gallery, London; MODEM, Hungary; Mackintosh Museum, Glasgow; Il Capricorno, Venice; Neuberger Museum of Art, New York; MIMA Middlesbrough Institute of Modern Art; Royal Academy of Arts, London; KB, Oslo; and Bloomberg Space, London.

 Works